ourworldfreezone/info_freezone/src/features/13_governance.md

    * The digital nature of these governance mechanisms makes participation more accessible to a wider range of shareholders, even those located remotely.
    * Encourages a more diverse and inclusive approach to business collaboration.

-In summary, the flexible governance mechanisms feature in the OurZone Digital Free Zone revolutionizes the way co-owned companies are managed.
+In summary, the flexible governance mechanisms feature in the OurWorld Digital Free Zone revolutionizes the way co-owned companies are managed.
 By leveraging digital tools and providing flexibility, it democratizes corporate governance, making it more transparent, efficient, and inclusive.
-This not only encourages more people to explore co-ownership opportunities but also contributes to a more dynamic and innovative business environment within the Free Zone.
+This not only encourages more people to explore co-ownership opportunities but also contributes to a more dynamic and innovative business environment within the free zone.